edoreld/hesa-campaign/Relationships System.md

 Characters have become good friends and can rely on each other in times of need.

-  - Once per short rest, and when standing next to each other, if an enemy makes makes an attack against either one of you, the non-attacked player can use their reaction to provide the attacked player with a bonus of +1 to AC for that one attack.

 Requirements: Acquaintance

 #### Close Friendship

 The bond has deepened to the point where characters actively look out for each other's well-being.

- - Whenever you both are facing an enemy that you both can reach with your weapon in melee range, and you are not currently flanking, you may add +1 to your attack roll against that target.
- - Whenever one of you makes a ranged attack or a ranged spell attack roll against a target that your friend is facing in melee combat, you get a +1 to your attack roll against that target
-  - Friendship's boons

 Requirements: Friendship